constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 The designer of WSPR, Joe Taylor, is rather famous for WSJT.
 This fascinating suite of radio protocols are all specifically optimized for esoteric propogation modes.
 For example, FT65 is well suited to Moonbounce EME communication, where two radio operators exchange greetings with each other by bouncing a radio signal off the surface of the moon.

 The WSJT protocols are all superbly designed by modern standards of holistic communications systems design.
 Two radio operators using these protocols can greet each other on the air in such a way that both operators can be left confident that a greeting has been exchanged without being corrupted by noise or partial failure.

 The exact nature of the consensus provided by FT65 is very weak, but it happens to fit the use case perfectly: it should be highly likely that both operators agree that an exchange has (or has not) taken place.
-It should be unlikely that one operator believes that an exchange has taken place, and the other does not.
+It should be unlikely that one operator believes that an exchange has taken place, and the other does not

 Solving the Two Generals Problem builds a stronger form of consensus: here, two cooperating parties need to come to an agreement whether or not a specific message in the conversation has been successfully communicated.
 The difference is subtle but profound, and represents a substantial step up in engineering difficulty.